modal verbs

 Must

-Must shows certainty, or the belief of certainty, from the
+Certainty, or the belief of certainty, from the speaker.

 Certain: